chevcast/holdem-bot/COMMAND_DOCS/CREATE.md

 **`--min-buy-in <number>`**
 Specify a minimum buy-in amount for the table.
 Default is $1000.

+**`--tournament, -t`**
+Specifies the table is a tournament table.
+Disables joins after the first hand has begun and enforces minimum buy-in only.

+**`--blind-increase-timer <number>`**
+How often (in minutes) the blinds should double.
+0 to disable.
+Default is 0 for cash tables and 30 for tournament tables.

 **`--no-sound`**
 Disable sound effects for this table.